axibase/atsd/portals/portal-settings.md

 #### Placeholders

 You can insert placeholders into the configuration text to populate it with values of the request parameters.
 Placeholders have the `{placeholderName}` format.
-The value of the placeholder is parsed from the query string from any parameter starting with `p_`, i.e. `p_placeholderName`.
+The value of the placeholder is parsed from the query string from any parameter starting with `p_`, for example `p_placeholderName`.

 ```ls
 [series]